getsolus/packages/packages/s/samba/README.md

 ```

-In this example, ldb needs to be updated from 1.5.5 -> 1.5.6 in the Solus repo.
+In this example, ldb needs to be updated from 1.5.5 -> 1.5.6 in the Solus repo prior to building and landing Samba-4.10.10.

 ## Worst case Samba rebuild stack: